phalasz/forgesteamworksexample/README.md

 Example project demonstrating how to use the Steamworks.Net integration in Forge to host and join games.

 * Open the repo in Unity
+* Make sure that you have `STEAMWORKS` set in the [Scripting Define Symbols list in your Player settings](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html)
 * Install Steamworks.Net for Unity (https://steamworks.github.io/installation/#unity-instructions)
 * Make sure to include the steam_appid.txt file with your games executable.
 * Make sure an instance of steam is running in the background.